AVEVA/AVEVA-Samples/basic_samples/IngressClientLibraries/DotNet/readme.rst

 ---------------------------------------------------

 The sample described in this section makes use of the OSIsoft Ingress Client Libraries.
 When working in .NET, it is recommended that you use these libraries.
-The libraries are available as NuGet packages from https://osisoft.pkgs.visualstudio.com/_packaging/CloudServices/nuget/v3/index.json .
+The libraries are available as NuGet packages.
 The packages used are:

 * OSIsoft.Contracts.Ingress
 * OSIsoft.Identity.AuthenticationHandler